hthuwal/ARC-Challenge/notes/progress_report.md

 - The actual material being referenced is not always accessible.
   - For e.g. a reference to a paper on springer, or a google book.
 (Paid)

-- In the cased where it is freely accessible it is at an unknown number of hops.
+- In the case where it is freely accessible it is at an unknown number of hops.
   - For e.g. a reference link to a paper on arxiv.
     - The reference points to an arxiv page -> 1 or 2 more hops to go to the actual pdf.